 Continue Reading Below

-Union membership is on the decline, specifically in the private sector, where fair-share fees are prohibited in most states.
+Union membership is on the decline, specifically in the private sector, where fair-share fees are already prohibited in most states.
 The overall rate of union membership was 10.7% last year, compared with 20.1% in 1983, according to the Bureau of Labor Statistics.
 In 2017, 6.5% of private-sector workers belonged to a union, while 34.4% of public-sector workers were members.

 The decline in membership is not a death knell for unions, just a call for them to restructure, according to Ilya Shapiro, a senior fellow in constitutional studies at the Cato Institute.